na-na-hi/renget/archive/5exa3.md

 ***
 **Raw furry model wrangling**
 - Toggle refiner and set the checkpoint you want
-- Get Adetailer and and toggle separate checkpoint in the inpainting drop-down
+- Adetailer
+	- "Inpainting" > "Use separate checkpoint" > "Use separate CLIP skip"
-	- leave it on easyfluff for things that aren't faces
+	- leave adetailer on the furry model for anything it handles better
-- "human" in prompt
+- Prompt
-- "anthro, fluff, fur" sometimes in negatives
+	- Positive: `human`
+	- Negative: `anthro, tuft, fluff, fur, slit pupils`
 - Optionally put [this LoRA](https://civitai.com/models/104477/de-anime-er) into the prompt and set it to around -.6
 - Quality tags aren't trained in base EF.
 If you feel you need them then [this LoRA](https://civitai.com/models/127533?modelVersionId=151790) exists
 - [Base EasyFluff artist examples](https://mega.nz/folder/YQMhHDqa#czASBKMNvoaPqJgH3sLo-w/folder/RMk1xBzC) | [rentry](https://rentry.org/easyfluffcomparison/)